 Please don’t be fooled that they are safe to bring to the event.

 Click HERE to be taken to our Confiscations Policy section.

 Note: There will be NO RECEIPTS issued for any confiscated items.
 So please don’t bring it, if you don’t want to lose it!!

 To save you going off site, there are three supermarkets located right within our campsites, selling convenience foods.
 Everything from snacks, pies/pastries, chilled drinks, fresh daily bread and milk,newspapers, beer/lager/cider, toiletries, pharmacy, toilet rolls, general grocery, fresh sliced meats, bacon, sausage, butter and cheeses, deli counter and cigarettes.

 They are located in the following campsite areas:

 NB: The smaller supermarket will stock a selection of these items listed.

-Both supermarkets will allow you to use card (minimum purchase £5) with cash back.
-A transaction fee of £1 applies when you use your card.
+Both supermarkets will offer a card payment facility (minimum purchase £5) with cash back.
+A transaction fee of £1 for all card purchases applies.